nrfconnect/sdk-nrf/doc/nrf/ug_nrf9160.rst

    The drop-down text changes to the type of the selected device, with the SEGGER ID below the name.

 #.
-Click :guilabel:`Terminal` in the navigation bar to switch to the terminal view.
+Click :guilabel:`TERMINAL` in the navigation bar to switch to the terminal view.

    .. figure:: /images/ltelinkmonitor_navigationterminal.png
       :alt: LTE Link Monitor - Terminal